-Chelsea is the winner of the RTST Director Award 2017, and will direct a revival of a classic play in 2018 for a UK tour, to be produced by Nuffield Southampton Theatres, English Touring Theatre and Theatr Clwyd.
-She has twice been a finalist for the prestigious JMK Award and was awarded the runner up prize in 2016, and she is a director on the Old Vic 12 and was nominated for Off West End awards for both her production of LOW LEVEL PANIC and for COUGAR.
+Chelsea was the winner of the RTST Director Award 2017, and directed a revival of A STREETCAR NAMED DESIRE in 2018 for a UK tour in a co-production with ETT, NST and Theatr Clwyd.
+She has twice been a finalist for the prestigious JMK Award and was awarded the runner up prize in 2016.
+In 2017 she was a director on the Old Vic 12 and was nominated for Off West End awards for both her production of LOW LEVEL PANIC and for COUGAR.

-As director: HEDDA GABLER (Sherman Theatre), COUGAR (Orange Tree Theatre), A STREETCAR NAMED DESIRE (UK Tour), SHUDDER by Jodi Grey (Soho Theatre), YOUS TWO by Georgia Christou (Hampstead Theatre), LOW LEVEL PANIC (Orange Tree Theatre), P’YONGYANG by In-Sook Chappell (Finborough Theatre), KLIPPIES by Jessica Sian (Southwark Playhouse), CHICKEN DUST by Ben Weatherill (Finborough, Curve Leicester), LEAN by Isley Lynn (Tristan Bates), OCCUPIED by Catriona Kerridge (BAC/Bush)
+As director: HEDDA GABLER (Sherman Theatre), COUGAR (Orange Tree Theatre), A STREETCAR NAMED DESIRE (UK Tour), SHUDDER by Jodi Grey (Soho Theatre), YOUS TWO by Georgia Christou (Hampstead Theatre), LOW LEVEL PANIC (Orange Tree Theatre), P’YONGYANG by In-Sook Chappell (Finborough Theatre), KLIPPIES by Jessica Sian (Southwark Playhouse), CHICKEN DUST by Ben Weatherill (Finborough, Curve Leicester), LEAN by Isley Lynn (Tristan Bates).

-Chelsea is a script reader for the Susan Smith Blackburn Prize and the Bruntwood Prize; she is a Stage Business facilitator at the Old Vic and has directed three productions for Southwark Playhouse’s Young Company.
+Chelsea is a script reader for the Bruntwood Prize, Susan Smith Blackburn Prize and Old Vic theatre.
+She has facilitated workshops for the Old Vic’s Education department and has directed three productions for Southwark Playhouse’s Young Company.

 THE PRESS ON PAST WORK: